Reduce sugary drinks

-Drinking too many sugar-sweetened drinks, as well as eating sugary foods like candy and cookies, can lead to dental cavities and may increase the risk for overweight, diabetes and heart disease.
-In fact, some children are developing type 2 diabetes because of poor diets and overweight.
+Drinking too many sugar-sweetened drinks, as well as eating sugary foods like candy and cookies, can lead to dental cavities and may increase the risk for being overweight, as well as diabetes and heart disease.
+In fact, some children are developing type 2 diabetes because of poor diets and being overweight.

 Create an account, assess your program & create an action plan